dzekelid/events/_listings/meetup/2-open-events-get.md

           milliseconds since the epoch
         type: string
       - in: query
+        name: state
+        description: If searching in a country with states, a valid 2 character state code
+        type: string
+      - in: query
         name: status
         description: Status may be "upcoming", "past" or both separated by a comma
+        type: string
+      - in: query
+        name: text
+        description: Events that contain the given term or terms somewhere in their content
         type: string
       - in: query
         name: text_format